James Rouse: Awards

 In 1978, Rouse received the S. Roger Horchow Award for Greatest Public Service by a Private Citizen, an award given out annually by Jefferson Awards.

 In 1981, Rouse received the Golden Plate Award of the American Academy of Achievement.

 In 1995, Rouse was awarded the Presidential Medal of Freedom by President Bill Clinton.

 Personal life

 James Rouse's first wife was Elizabeth Jamieson "Libby" (née Winstead) whom he married on May 3, 1941.
 His daughter Robin is the mother of actor Edward Norton.
 His son Jim applied for conscientious objector status during the Vietnam War with his father's support.
 In May 1970, Rouse posted full page anti-war ads in The Washington Post and later The New York Times that upset the new Nixon administration.
-Rouse separated from Libby in 1973, and married Myrtle Patricia Traugott from Norfolk, Virginia in November 1974.
+Rouse separated from Libby in 1973, and married Myrtle Patricia "Patty" Traugott, from Norfolk, Virginia, in November 1974.
 He died of amyotrophic lateral sclerosis on April 9, 1996.
 Patty Rouse died on March 5, 2012.

 Rouse's nephew, Willard Rouse III, was also a real estate developer.